yast/yast.github.io/_posts/2022-06-13-yastless-yast.md

 of the images downloaded and used by the containers, improve how VNC is used internally to provide the web access, rely on [SLE BCI](https://www.suse.com/products/base-container-images/) to build the whole system... there is plenty of room to keep having fun!

+In addition, we have mentioned the MicroOS variants as possible candidates to make use of a containerized version of YaST.
+But the transactional nature of such distributions may challenge how some YaST modules work, no matter whether they run containerized or directly in the system.
+For example, the way to install software packages is completely different.
+So, in addition to the mentioned improvements to our containerized YaST, we are considering to adapt some parts of YaST as a whole to better handle the administration of transactional systems.

 And, of course, we will keep you updated on all the steps through our usual channels.
 So stay tuned!